 You can also send a live video to friends in the same way.
 All you need to do is tap the arrow or direct icon to send it to your friends.

 When you're ready to end the live video, tap "End" in the top right corner of the screen.

-You can tap save in the top right corner, to save the video file in your camera roll, or share it to your story.
+You’ll then be able to see how many people tuned in to your broadcast.You can tap save in the top right corner, to save the video file in your camera roll, or share it to your story.
 However, the comments and reactions to your video won’t be saved.

 If you do not want to save the video, then simply discard it.

 How do you make a successful live broadcast?
 Here are some quick tips you need to know.

 Every live video broadcast should start with a plan.Think about what you hope to achieve and why your content will be valuable to your audience.Some live video sessions feature Q&A sessions, product reveals, contest and giveaway announcements.
 If they can only learn the information via the live session, then that is a great way to motivate followers to tune in.For example, if you host a Q&A session, followers will be motivated to check out the broadcast because of the opportunity to ask you questions and learn exclusive information.You can also feature a special guest or influencer to make your live video interesting.